Americans love their barbecue!

 Though they don’t come cheap, ranging from $350-$1300, pellet grills offer real value for money if you’re grilling massive amounts of BBQ or if you don’t need searing 500F heat to BBQ your food.

-They are also easier to use than charcoal grills, requiring less fiddling, and if you’re an amateur, you could opt for these grills or for electric smokers.
+They are also easier to use than charcoal grills, requiring less fiddling, and if you’re an amateur, you could opt for these grills or checkout our review on the best electric smokers.
 Some famous manufacturers of pellet grills include Traeger, Smoke Hollow, and Masterbuilt.

 Should you opt for the more straightforward to use like the electric smoker, or need a guide on the different types of smokers and grills available on the market, read up on our other guides to enable you to make the best decision before you buy.